TheArtOfPour/rfidoor/README.md

 ## Dependencies
 - [Arduino IDE](https://www.arduino.cc/en/Main/Software)
+- Adafruit_PN532

-- Adafruit_PN532 if this is not already installed you can install it through the Arduino IDE with the library manager.
+If this is not already installed you can install it through the Arduino IDE with the library manager.

 *Sketch > Include Library > Manage Libraries...*